42-AI/42ai_autonomous_cars/get_data/README.md

 The `run_manual.py` script must be directly run from the root 42ai_autonomous_cars folder:
 > sudo python get_data/run_manual.py -o Path_to_output_directory

 If the output folder provided to the script does not exist or has no session_template.json file, it will be automatically created.
-The session template contains information about the current session (event name, track type, ...etc) that is common to all pictures.
+The session template contains information about the current session (event name, track type, ...etc) that is common to all pictures of this session.

 The script will record each picture and create a corresponding label.
 All labels will be recorded into a single file that will be saved when the run is stopped using the 'A' key of the Xbox controller.